ANUSA Legal Service Charter

 Records About Your Matter

 As part of providing you with a legal service, we create a confidential electronic legal file about your matter (and sometimes a physical file).
-We may destroy such files after seven years, as provided by the law.
+We may destroy such files after seven years, as provided for by the law.

 Complaints and Feedback

 We welcome your feedback and our lawyers will send you a request for feedback on our services after your initial appointment.
-Where we have agreed to provide you with additional services we may seek your feedback after those services have ended.
+Where we have agreed to provide you with additional services we may seek your feedback after those service have ended.

 If you have a complaint or feedback about our service you can:

-• Contact the lawyer helping you and discuss your complaint to see if it can be
+• Contact the lawyer helping you and discuss your complaint to see if it can be resolved.